Ali Irsan: Aftermath and analysis

 Governor of Texas Greg Abbott wrote on Twitter that people who commit honor killings in Texas would be sentenced to death in state court.

 Brian Rogers of the Houston Chronicle stated that experts considered the case to be unusual because usually only the offending woman is killed in an honor killing, and that the Irsan affair increased attention given to honor killings in the United States.
-Michael Creed, another brother of Coty Beavers, said "You don’t have to be Muslim to be a victim of an honor crime.
+Michael Creed, another brother of Coty Beavers, said "You don't have to be Muslim to be a victim of an honor crime.
 These are not infrequent events that happen in some random part of the world.
-They’re happening in America and they’re on the rise."
-Beavers's father, Dennis Beavers, also stated "If we in this country are not careful, a tragedy like ours could happen to your family."
+They're happening in America and they're on the rise."
+Beavers' father, Dennis Beavers, also stated "If we in this country are not careful, a tragedy like ours could happen to your family."
 Relatives of Coty Beavers and Bagherzadeh stated that they became more fearful after the murders, with Cory and another brother of Beavers having guns for protection.

 On January 23, 2012, Bagherzadeh's funeral was held at Second Baptist Church.
 Her parents sold their Houston house and moved to Maryland, where their eldest son lived.
 Ebrahim Bagherzadeh, Bagherzadeh's father, stated that being in Houston reminds them of their daughter and makes them feel sad.

 The Houston Crimestoppers Memorial in Midtown Houston has a memorial to Bagherzadeh.

 Nesreen suggested that law enforcement allow potential victims of honor killings to change their identities to avoid being tracked down by vengeful family members.

 In media

 The case was covered in the episode "Deadly Dishonor" in season two of the television program A Wedding and a Murder.

 Dateline NBC also had a two-hour episode airing in November 2019.

-In December of 2022, Netflix had an episode of “I am a Killer” called “A Father’s Shadow” featuring Ali Irsan’s honor murders.
+In December 2022, Netflix had an episode of I am a Killer called "A Father's Shadow" featuring Ali Irsan's honor murders.